swseighman/Native-Image-Workshop/8/README.md

 ```bash
 ./gradlew nativeImage
 ```

 ## Step 2 : Profile

-Now run it and apply the load:
+Now run it and apply the load - this will allow the code to be profiled:

 ![User Input](../images/noun_Computer_3477192_100.png)
 ![Shell Script](../images/noun_SH_File_272740_100.png)